Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 The first component of this model is the election-year second-quarter GDP.
 In [my second blog](Second_Blog_Economy.md), I established how this fundamental variable is the most predictive economic measure relative to all others; thus, its inclusion in the time-for-change models is justified.

 The second component is the incumbent president's net approval rating in the latest Gallup poll.
-This holds the incumbent party candidate's popular vote share relative to the current serving president's job approval ratings, given voters view elections as a referendum on parties currently holding power (source?).
+This holds the incumbent party candidate's popular vote share relative to the current serving president's job approval ratings, given voters view elections as a referendum on parties currently holding power.

 The third component is the incumbency status.
 As previously mentioned, this allows the model to factor in the incumbency advantage in election predictions.
 More specifically, the model factors that incumbency status is associated with a 2.87 percent increase in the incumbent party candidate's two-party popular vote share.